 Frequently asked questions

-The scone dough includes "¼ cup butter (cold and in chunks)" and "¼ cup heavy cream."
-Both butter and heavy cream are dairy products.
-If you are looking for a dairy-free version of the scones, you may need to substitute these ingredients with dairy-free alternatives like vegan butter or non-dairy milk (such as almond milk or coconut milk) to ensure they are dairy-free.
+If you are looking for a dairy-free version of the scones, you may need to substitute butter and cream with dairy-free alternatives like vegan butter or non-dairy milk (such as almond milk or coconut milk) to ensure they are dairy-free.

 Almond Flour Scones